 You should read the labels carefully and give the medication as directed based upon your child’s weight or age.
 It is always wise to check with your physician before using any over-the-counter medication, especially if the patient is on other medications or has other medical conditions.

 A holistic approach to relieve allergy symptoms is to rinse the nose with a buffered salt solution; 1 to 2 ounces of saline solution is flushed through the nose with a netty pot or bulb syringe to clear the sinuses.
 Most drug stores have commercial preparations for nasal irrigation.
 This helps to break up the thick mucus and also to wash out the pollen and allergens.

 Most allergy symptoms can be managed at home by using these remedies.
 If the measures don’t provide relief, then a visit to a primary care doctor, an allergist or an otolaryngologist (ear, nose and throat specialist) may be recommended.
 If a child has had too many ear infections or if the infections aren’t responding appropriately to the treatment recommended, your pediatrician will recommend a visit to an otolaryngologist.
 If there are structural abnormalities in the nose, polyps or chronic infection that does not respond to medication, surgery might be recommended.

 Keep track of your child's allergy-like symptoms, communicate with the doctor and try these remedies, then you and your child should be able to enjoy spring and smell the flowers.

 Paul Jones, MD, FACS, is a pediatric otolaryngologist who specializes in ear, nose and throat conditions and surgical and nonsurgical solutions for children, as well as adults.
-Dr. Jones sees patients at Loyola Outpatient Center, on the Loyola University Medical Center campus, and at the Loyola Center for Health at Burr Ridge.
+Dr. Jones sees patients at Loyola Outpatient Center, on the Loyola University Medical Center campus, and at the Loyola Medicine Burr Ridge.